 There are many tools online that help you find frequencies by states, metro areas, zip codes, and also tools that help you search trunked radio information like talk groups in your area.
 But we find that inputting your county or state on a website’s search function is the easiest way to do it.

 What frequencies do scanners use?

-Police scanners use a number of frequencies.
+Police scanners use several frequencies.
 A common way to find the frequencies is by using a local directory.
 Here are some common frequencies:

 - 46: This is the inter-department emergency frequency for communications by both, the local and the state police forces.

 - 160: This frequency is open to all departments, facilitating inter-department emergency communication in times of search and rescue operations.

 - 475: This is a more common police force frequency.
 Many emergency communications of the state and local police forces happen over this.

 How do you program police frequencies?

 Programming the frequencies for a police scanner is pretty much building a functional superb police scanner yourself.
 Now, let’s get on with it.

 You first need to identify the frequencies or the channels that you want to listen to.
 Tuning is important, you don’t want to capture all the signals in your local area.
 Also, note that you can only listen to local frequencies because scanners utilize radio waves.
-Once you have searched the area (again, there are many online sources that help you search frequencies by state, metro area, zip code, etc.), you need to tell your scanner to listen to that frequency.
-This is basically the main part of programming the police scanner frequencies.
+Once you have searched the area (again, many online sources help you search frequencies by state, metro area, zip code, etc.), you need to tell your scanner to listen to that frequency.
+This is the main part of programming the police scanner frequencies.

 Here, you should input the channel number.
 It’s a three-digit number for your convenience.
 It’s like setting up a new preset that holds frequencies.